A group of smiling students sitting on a bench and talking to each other.

 You can earn top-tier rewards and build your credit history1 with a Discover it® Student Cash Back Card.

 Scholarships can help you cover the cost of tuition and other school fees.
-But a scholarship could also be used to buy textbooks, cover room and board, or purchase a school meal plan.
-And unlike a student loan, you generally do not have to pay back scholarship funds.
+You might use all of your scholarship on your tuition, but if you have money left over you might also buy textbooks, cover room and board, or purchase a school meal plan.
+How you spend your scholarship money may mean all or part of your scholarship is taxable income.

 Are scholarships tax deductible?